flutter/website/flutter-for-android.md

 While Android has resources as a distinct notion from assets, Flutter apps have only assets.
-All your resources which would be living in the `res/drawable-*` folders on Android, should be instead put in an assets folder.
+All your resources which would be living in the `res/drawable-*` folders on Android should be instead put in an assets folder.

 Flutter follows a simple density-based format like iOS.
 Assets can be `1.0x`, `2.0x`, `3.0x`, or any other multiplier.
 Flutter doesn't have `dp`s but there